lillianmg/planner/README.md

 - Not intended for production deployment

 ## More
-It's a two-page daily productivity system.
+It's a two-page daily productivity system.<br /><br />
-- Page 1 | Daily Planner has a day-of-week selector at the top to navigate your week.
+&nbsp;**Page 1** | Daily Planner has a day-of-week selector at the top to navigate your week.
 Below that, the left column splits your tasks into a regular To Do list and a Power Hour block, which is a dedicated section for your most challenging, focused work.
-The right column has Meetings and a Notes / Don't Forget area.
+The right column has Meetings and a Notes / Don't Forget area.<br /><br />
-- Page 2 | Priority Matrix is a 2x2 grid that helps you decide what to work on first.
+&nbsp;**Page 2** | Priority Matrix is a 2x2 grid that helps you decide what to work on first.
 Tasks are sorted by two axes:
   - Horizontal: Due Today ↔ Due Later
   - Vertical: Quick Wins ↔ Big Tasks